Mount Morgan railway station: Description

 The Station Building is a Classical Revival Boom Style structure with imposing roadside elevational treatment and 10 bay carriage shade.
 The roadside elevation has a central arcaded portico carried on grouped cast iron columns with surmounting cast iron lace panels and timber parapet having a curved pediment and "AD 1898 Mount Morgan" on the entablature.
 Flanking verandahs strengthen the buildings symmetry which is offset by the 1912 additions, having their own portico in the manner of an end pavilion with pedimented treatment enhancing the overall composition.
 There are minor later additions at both ends and the parapet urns have been removed.
 Accommodation consists of the vestibule which is enriched on the platform side with fretted timber brackets and spandrels, comparable with Clifton and Toowoomba station buildings.
 The ladies' room and closets are to the south and offices and parcels office to the north.
 The carriage shade protects 2 tracks and has standard curved Warren girder trusses supported on timber posts and c.g.i. cladding.

 The former Refreshment Rooms, since relocated to an adjoining site as barracks, are a rectangular building, approximately 6 × 10 m with rear kitchen wing, offset gable roof, later windows and shades.
 The Shunters/Guards Room, later bike shed and crew room, is a representative building of its period.
 The Goods Shed is approximately 36 × 108 ft timber-framed c.g.i. clad structure with internal platform and siding, 4 doors to the sides and a later timber office at the south end.
 There is an intact rainwater head at the south-west corner.
 There is a 30 Lcwt warehouse crane inside the building.
-The Weighbridge Office is insitu but the weighbridge has been removed.
+The Weighbridge Office is in situ but the weighbridge has been removed.
 The Signal Cabin has been relocated from Glenmore Junction (North Coast Railway - junction for Yeppoon and Emu Park closed lines).
 The 20,000 impgal Tank is a 2 tier cast iron tank with 2 jibs, manufactured by Walkers Limited Engineers, Maryborough, supported on riveted and bellied iron beams and a timber stand with store.